-Implementation Guidelines: The safeguards outlined above are in accordance with the HHS Information Security Program Policy and FIPS Pub 200, "Minimum Security Requirements for Federal Information and Information Systems."
+Implementation Guidelines: These practices are in compliance with the safeguards outlined above are in accordance with the HHS Information Security Program Policy and FIPS Pub 200, "Minimum Security Requirements for Federal Information and Information Systems."
 Data maintained on CDC's Mainframe and the National Center LAN are in compliance with OMB Circular A-130, Appendix III.
 Security is provided for information collection, processing, transmission, storage, and dissemination in general support systems and major applications.

 Records are retained and disposed of in accordance with the CDC Records Control Schedule.
 Records are maintained in agency for five years.
 Disposal methods include erasing computer tapes and burning or shredding paper materials or transferring records to the Federal Records Center when no longer needed for evaluation and analysis.
-Special Reports are to be maintained permanently.
+Records destroyed by paper recycling process when 20 years old, unless needed for further study.